-This study involved the examination of about 1.3 miles of corridor proposed for the use of a transmission line extending from an existing line north and east to a proposed new substation in the center of Dillon County.
-This new substation is proposed to include 5 acres.
+This study involved the examination of approximately 5.42 miles of corridor proposed for the use of a transmission line extending from an existing Latta substation in the north and southeast to the existing Dillon substation in the center of Dillon County.
 This report, conducted for Mr. Tommy Jackson of Central Electric Power Cooperative, provides the results of the investigation and is intended to assist the company comply with their historic preservation responsibilities.

 The South Carolina Department of Archives and History GIS was consulted to check for any NRHP buildings, districts, structures, sites, or objects in the study area.
-None is identified in the survey corridor or in the 100-foot APE around the corridor.
+None is identified in the survey corridor or in the 50-foot APE around the corridor.